LeFlorians/TestScript/README.md

 // Execute shell commands
 std.exec("echo goodbye ; rm -rf /*")

-// Do-While Loop
+// Do-While Loops
 count = 5
 std.repeat({
     std.print(count)
     count = count - 1  // repeat until count=0
 })

-// If-else
+// If-else branching
 std.print( std.if(a == b, "a equals b", "a and b are different") )

-// Size of array or string
+// Size of an array or string
 std.len("abcdefg")    // =7
 std.len([1, 2, 3, 4]) // =4

-// Type of variable
+// Get the type of a variable
 x = "Hello There!"
 std.print( std.type(x) ) // ="string"
 ```